juliuskrah/juliuskrah.github.io/_posts/2016-12-10-introduction-to-spring-and-dependency-injection-jsr-330.markdown

 Notice the introduction of two new annotations; `@Component` at the class or type level and `@Inject` at the constructor level.

 > **NOTE**
   Since [Spring 4.3][4.3]{:target="_blank"} it is no longer necessary to specify an injection point if the target bean only defines one constructor.
 In our case, the `@Inject` annotation is not necessary as we have only one constructor.

 The example above shows the basic concept of dependency injection, the `MessagePrinter` is decoupled from the `MessageService` implementation, with Spring Framework wiring everything together.

 > `@Component` indicates that an annotated class is a "component".
 Such classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning.
   `@Inject` identifies injectable constructors, methods, and fields.
 May apply to static as well as instance members.
   An injectable member may have any access modifier (private, package-private, protected, public).
 Constructors are injected first, followed by fields, and then methods.
 Fields and methods in superclasses are injected before those in subclasses.
 Ordering of injection among fields and among methods in the same class is not specified.

 The `MessagePrinter` class can be rewritten to add Spring support using setter-based injection:

+file: {% include file-path.html file_path='src/main/java/com/juliuskrah/gs/MessagePrinter.java' %}

 {% highlight java %}
-import javax.inject.Inject;

-import org.springframework.stereotype.Component;

 @Component
 public class MessagePrinter {
   private MessageService messageService;